vearch/en_docs/docs/source/use_op/op_doc.rst

 - limit: Specifies the maximum number of results to return. use the limit value specified in the URL first.

-- load_balance: leader, random, no_leader, least_connection, default random。
+- load_balance: leader, random, not_leader, least_connection, default random.

 Search based on vector
 Supports single or multiple queries.
 Multiple queries can splice the features of multiple queries into a feature array (such as defining 128-dimensional features and querying 10 in batches.